 Rather than have to divide your budget into 20 different categories, the 50/20/30 guideline divides everything into three easy-to-follow categories, namely Fixed Costs, Financial Goals, and Flexible Spending.
 Fixed costs pertain to bills and expenses that recur on a monthly basis.
 Financial goals, on the other hand, are costs that help towards building your financial future, such as retirement and emergency funds.
 Last but not least, flexible spending pertains to day-to-day expenses that vary in amount and frequency, such as gas and eating out.
 Following this guideline, you should direct 50 percent to fixed costs, 20 percent to financial goals, and 30 percent in flexible spending.

-Be an Active Investor
+Be an Active Investor In Stocks and Website

 Investing your extra cash in stocks and currencies is another way to boost your salary without having to work longer.
 Online forex trading offers opportunities to make short-term gains from the ups and downs of currency pair prices.
+Starting a website is a great way to add to your income.
+For under $1,000 you can create a review website that earns hundreds or thousands of dollars per month very passively.
+Plus these websites are highly desirable so after it’s cash flowing you can sell it, here is more about my story doing this.

 Pay Off Debt